 Fill in the remaining fields on the Purchase Invoice page as necessary.
 Hover over a field to read a short description.

 You are now ready to fill in the purchase invoice lines with items or resources that you have purchased from the supplier.

 If you have set up recurring purchase lines for the supplier, such as a monthly replenishment order, then you can insert these lines on the invoice by choosing the Get Recurring Purchase Lines action.

 On the Lines FastTab, in the Item No. field, enter the number of an inventory item or service.

 In the Quantity field, enter the number of items to be purchased.

 The Line Amount field is updated to show the value in the Direct Unit Cost field multiplied by the value in the Quantity field.

-The price and line amount are shown with or without sales tax depending on what you selected in the Prices Including Tax field on the vendor card.
+The price and line amount are shown with or without GST depending on what you selected in the Prices Including Tax field on the supplier card.

 In the Invoice Discount Amount field, enter an amount that should be deducted from the value shown in the Total Incl.
 Tax field at the bottom of the invoice.

-If you have set up invoice discounts for the vendor, then the specified percentage value is automatically inserted in the Vendor Invoice Discount % field if the criteria are met, and the related amount is inserted in the Invoice Discount Amount field.
+If you have set up invoice discounts for the supplier, then the specified percentage value is automatically inserted in the Supplier Invoice Discount % field if the criteria are met, and the related amount is inserted in the Invoice Discount Amount field.